equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_models_types/variable_speed_compressor_train_model.md

 In this model all compressors in the train have the same speed, and the model is build on a forward model of the fluid properties/state where speed is a parameter.
 Then the speed is iterated until the discharge pressure of the outlet is equal to the requested discharge pressure.
+If the resulting discharge pressure is not low enough to meet the requested discharge pressure by iterating on speed only, an attempt is made to find a solution using the defined [Fixed speed pressure control](/about/modelling/setup/models/compressor_modelling/fixed_speed_pressure_control/index.md) with the speed fixed at the minimum speed.

 This model only supports `User defined variable speed compressor chart`.